nicholaswmin/fsm/README.md

       Formally, this documentation describes a
       [*Deterministic finite automaton*][dfsm] which exists in only 1 state.
-      Formal terminology is unnecessarily complex for the purposes of this documentation therefore its intentionally avoided.
+      Formal terminology is unnecessarily complex in this context, therefore it's intentionally avoided.
       i.e: *"automaton"* is an academic term from [automata theory][automata] meaning *"automatic machine"*.